dojo/docs/dojox/embed/Flash.rst

    />
  </object>

 Here object tag is used for IE and old Netscape's embed tag is used for other browsers.
 What if user's browser does not have Adobe flash player installed?
-Object tag can use codebase attribute and embed attribute can use pluginspace attribute.
+Object tag can use codebase attribute and embed attribute can use pluginspage attribute.
 They define locations where and which flash player version browser should download in case of missing plugin:

 .. code-block :: html
  :linenos: